 Department: IU Bloomington School of Art, Architecture + Design

-We seek candidates who can provide collegial initiative in a team-based environment.
-A strong candidate will have demonstrated an ability to work successfully with students, faculty, administration and the community.
+Candidates should be adept at providing collegial leadership in a team-based environment.
+A strong candidate will have demonstrated an ability to work successfully with students, faculty, administration, and wider communities.

 Founded in 1820, Indiana University Bloomington is the flagship campus of IU's eight campuses statewide.
 Innovation, creativity, and academic freedom are hallmarks of our world-class contributions in research and the arts.

 The Eskenazi School of Art, Architecture + Design houses fourteen different areas in art, design, and merchandising.
 This is where art, merchandising, architecture, and design merge to shape the future of creativity from imagination to implementation.

 Expertise in architectural design and architectural design studio instruction as well as expertise in one or more of the following: analog drawing, digital drawing, and digital fabrication